thatsam415/30Days-30-AI-ML-Projects/Day 1 - Credit Card Fraud Detection/README.md

 ---

-> *Detecting fraud, one transaction at a time — learning, building, and innovating with AI 💡*
+> *Learning.
+Building.
+Innovating.
+Evolving — the true spirit of AI 🌟*